kent-map/kent/projects/black-history/README.md

 `ve-header title="Black History Month" background=gh:kent-map/images/banners/xxx.JPG .sticky`

 Reclaiming narratives is a call to action for Black communities across the UK to step into the role of storytellers, historians, and custodians of black heritage.
-Liam Cohen and xxxx were inspired to explore the stories of black lives in Kent.
+MA Creative writing student Liam Cohen has been inspired to explore the stories of black lives in Kent.
+Read his articles, along with those of other researchers, on key black figures in Kent's past.

 # &nbsp;